Tranøy Municipality

+Prior to its dissolution in 2020, the 524 km2 municipality was the 204th largest by area out of the 422 municipalities in Norway.
+Tranøy Municipality was also the 352nd most populous municipality in Norway with a population of 1,513.
+The municipality's population density was 2.9 PD/km2 and its population has decreased by 1.6% over the previous decade.

 The nearly-abandoned island of Tranøya, with the 18th-century wooden Tranøy Church, used to be the centre of activities for the municipality.
 From Tranøybotn it is only a short walk to the Ånderdalen National Park, with varied landscapes within a very limited area, including deep pine forests.